-On June 23, 2022 the shareholders re-elected the following as members of the Board: Cheng-Hsin Wang, William B. Go, Oliver D. Jimeno, Li-Hsuan Juan, Jui-Cheng (Kevin) Huang and Alexander A. Patricio, Stephen D. Sy, and Luis Y. Benitez, Jr. as Independent Directors.
+On July 5, 2023 the shareholders re-elected the following as members of the Board: Cheng-Hsin Wang, William B. Go, and Oliver D. Jimeno.
+Similarly re-elected were Independent Directors Alexander A. Patricio, Stephen D. Sy, and Luis Y. Benitez, Jr. Elected as new members of the Board were Jen-Wen Liao and Jung-Hsin Suei.

-Based on the data as of December 31, 2022 issued by Bangko Sentral ng Pilipinas, out of the forty five (45) universal and commercial banks operating in the Philippines, the Bank ranked 23rd in terms of Total Assets; 20th in terms of Total Loans; 24th in terms of Total Deposits; and 23rd in terms of Total Capital.
+Based on the data as of December 31, 2023 issued by Bangko Sentral ng Pilipinas, out of the forty five (45) universal and commercial banks operating in the Philippines, the Bank ranked 23rd in terms of Total Assets; 20th in terms of Total Loans; 25th in terms of Total Deposits; and 23rd in terms of Total Capital.